HealthyStock

 • 6.
 Biasi G, Manca S, Manganelli S, Marcolongo R. Tramadol in the fibromyalgia syndrome: a controlled clinical trial versus placebo.
 Int J Clin Pharmacol Res.
 1998;18(1):13-9.

 • 7.
 Safarinejad MR, Hosseini SY.
-Safety and efficacy of tramadol in the treatment of premature ejaculation: a double-blind, placebo-controlled, fixed-dose, randomized study.
+Safety and efficacy of tramadol in the treatment of premature ejaculation: a double-blind, placebo-controlled, randomized study.
 J Clin Psychopharmacol.
 2006 Feb;26(1):27-31.
 PubMed

 • 8.
 Duhmke RM, Cornblath DD, Hollingshead JR. Cochrane Database Syst Rev. 2004;(2):CD003726.